-Select a track to save

-Click on the track that you want to save in the file.
+Select a track to save: Click on the track that you want to save in the file.
 This applies if "Include Notes" is enabled.

-Include Chords

-Check this to save chords in the file.
+Include Chords: Check this to save chords in the file.

-Include Notes

-When this option is checked, notes on the selected track will be saved.
+Include Notes: When this option is checked, notes on the selected track will be saved.

-Simplified Chord Names

-When this is enabled, complicated chords will be written as simplified names.
+Simplified Chord Names: When this is enabled, complicated chords will be written as simplified names.
 For example, D7#5#9 will be written as D7.

-Save in Fake Sheet mode

-Enable this if you want to save repeats and endings in the file.
+Save in Fake Sheet mode: Enable this if you want to save repeats and endings in the file.

-[Copy to clipboard]

-Pressing this button will copy the file to the clipboard.
+Pressing [Copy to clipboard] button will copy the file to the clipboard.
 You can then paste it into other programs.

-[Save as File]

-Press this button, and then you type a name and select the destination in your hard drive.
+[Save a thes File]: Press the [Save as File] button, and then you type a name and select the destination in your hard drive.